-On September 4, 2014, Wenjing Liu, a 32 year old Chinese citizen living in the United States was boarding United Airlines Flight 897 to China with her four year old son.
+On September 4, 2014, Wenjing Liu, a 32-year-old Chinese citizen living in the United States was boarding United Airlines Flight 897 to China with her four-year-old son.
 Ms. Liu was separated from her husband, the child’s father.
-Pursuant to a temporary court order the husband was granted visitation with the child.
+Pursuant to a temporary court order, the husband was granted visitation with the child.
 The court order further stated that neither parent could remove the child from the United States without first obtaining the express written and notarized consent of the other parent.
-Approximately ninety minutes before takeoff, Ms. Liu notified her estranged husband that she was taking their child to China.
+Approximately ninety minutes before takeoff, Ms. Liu notified her estranged husband that she was taking their child to China, against International Child Custody.

-The child’s father immediately went to the airport and provided the authorities with a copy of the court-order.
+The child’s father immediately went to the airport and provided the authorities with a copy of the court order.
 The Federal Bureau of Investigation directed United Airlines Flight 897 back to the airport and arrested Ms. Liu.
-Ms. Liu was convicted of International Parental Kidnapping.
+Ms. Liu was convicted of International Parental Kidnapping against International Child Custody.

 China is not a signatory to the Hague Convention on International Child Abduction.
 If a child is abducted the primary mechanism for securing the return of a child is via the Hague Convention on International Child Abduction.
 Signatories to the convention will typically acknowledge a previous court order from a foreign country.
 Non-signatories will not acknowledge a foreign court order.

 The following advice will help prevent the other parent from taking a child to a foreign country without both parents permission: